primer/react/README.md

 #### Static CSS rendering

-If you're rendering React components both server-side _and_ client-side, we suggest following [Emotion's server-side rendering instructions](https://emotion.sh/docs/ssr) to avoid the flash of unstyled content for server-rendered components.
+If you're rendering React components both server-side _and_ client-side, we suggest following [styled-component's server-side rendering instructions](https://www.styled-components.com/docs/advanced#server-side-rendering) to avoid the flash of unstyled content for server-rendered components.
 This repo's [documentation template component](https://github.com/primer/components/blob/master/pages/_document.js) demonstrates how to do this in [Next.js].

 ## Local Development